 Support PLC Engine Collect Logic Tables

-You can create mand logic tables with the wizards.
-This text presents logic tables which are too short for a wizard.
+This text presents logic tables which are too short or too special for a wizard.
 Or an wizard will need to many parameters.

 All examples are basing on memory variables.
 But all can run on controller or OPC variables also.

-PLC Engine version 1.9 has been used for the creation of the examples.
+PLC Engine Collect version 1.9 has been used for the creation of the examples.
+The examples can be used in newer versions also.

 In a timer running once a second a variable named Counter is read, one is added, the result is written back